Shraddha6394/Retail-Data-Analysis/README.md

-# 📊 Madhav E-Commerce Sales Dashboard
+# 📊 Retail Data Analysis Dashboard

-This is an interactive Power BI dashboard for analyzing **e-commerce sales performance**.
+This is an interactive **Power BI dashboard** for analyzing retail business performance.
-It provides clear insights into revenue trends, top-selling products, regional sales distribution, and customer segments.
+It provides clear insights into sales trends, product performance, regional sales distribution, and key metrics for retail operations.

 ---

 ## 🚀 Key Features

-- 📈 **Total Revenue Analysis**
+- 📈 **Sales & Revenue Trends**
-  Overview of revenue and growth trends over time.
+  Track total sales and revenue patterns over time.

 - 🏆 **Top Products & Categories**
-  Highlights best-selling products and top-performing categories.
+  Identify best-selling products and high-performing product categories.

-- 🌍 **Regional Sales**
+- 🌍 **Regional Sales Analysis**
-  Sales breakdown by region, country, or state.
+  Visualize sales breakdown by region, state, or city.

-- 👥 **Customer Segmentation**
+- 👥 **Customer Segments**
-  Segmentation of customers by key attributes and their contribution to total sales.
+  Analyze customer groups and their contribution to overall sales.

-- 📅 **Time-Based Trends**
+- 📅 **Time-Based Insights**
-  Monthly, quarterly, and yearly sales analysis.
+  View sales by month, quarter, or year for better trend understanding.

 - 🔍 **Interactive Filters & Drilldowns**
-  Slicers for exploring different data dimensions.
+  Use slicers to filter and explore data by various dimensions.

 ---

-## 📂 Project Files
+## 📂 Project File

-- `Madhav ECommerce Sales Dashboard.pbix`
+- `Retail Data Analysis.pbix`
-  Power BI Desktop report file containing visuals, data model, and DAX measures.
+  The Power BI Desktop report file containing the visuals, data model, and DAX measures.

 ---